sgtpep/pmenu/README.md

 ![screencast 3](https://raw.githubusercontent.com/sgtpep/pmenu/master/screencasts/3.gif)

-Pick the title from the markdown file and jump to it:
+Pick a title from the markdown file and jump to it:

 ```vim
 function!
 PmenuMarkdownTitle()